Mycosphaerellales » Mycosphaerellaceae

 Type species: Mucomycosphaerella eurypotami (Kohlm., Volkm.-Kohlm. & O.E.
 Erikss.)
 Quaedvl. & Crous 2014

-Notes: Mucomycosphaerella was introduced by Quaedvlieg and Crous in Quaedvlieg et al. (2014) with M. eurypotami as type species.
-Mucomycosphaerella differs from Mycosphaerella s.str. in having well developed, persistent mucoid sheaths around its ascospores, and the absence of Ramularia asexual morphs.
+Notes: Mucomycosphaerella differs from Mycosphaerella s. str.in having well developed, persistent mucoid sheaths around its ascospores, and the absence of Ramularia asexual morphs.
 Mucomycosphaerella is unique in having a depressed ascomata, a pale, thin-walled lower half, and a hamathecium of loosely branched, anastomosing hyphae in a hymenial gel, with hyaline ascospores.
 M. eurypotami was previously included in Mycosphaerella.
-A formal revision of the genus was done by Kohlmeyer et al. (1999) and epitypification of the type species was given by Verkley et al. (2004).
-Crous et al. (2007b) and Crous et al. (2009b) segregated various allied genera and families within Mycosphaerella s.str.
+A formal revision of the genus was done by Kohlmeyer et al. (1999) and the type species was epitypified by Verkley et al. (2004).
+Crous et al. (2007b, 2009b) segregated various allied genera and families within Mycosphaerella s. str.
 Mucomycosphaerella is a distinct genus in the Capnodiales.
-Hongsanan et al. (2020) included Mucomycosphaerella in Capnodiales, genera incertae sedis.
+Hongsanan et al. (2020a) included Mucomycosphaerella in Capnodiales, genera incertae sedis.
+Molecular markers available for Mucomycosphaerella are LSU, SSU, RPB2 and mtSSU.

 About Dothideomycetes